akhand123/Movie-APP/README.md

 All movies and data are downloaded using TMDB.org API.

-#Inside the movMovie-APP folder run the following:
+#Inside the Movie-APP folder run the following:

 npm install